-My show intends to be a visual journey of interpretation informed by memories, people, and events that have impacted and influenced the Artist, Woman, and Human that I have become.
+Mind Into Matter is a visual journey of interpretation informed by the memories, people, and events that have impacted and influenced the Artist, Woman, and Human that I have become.

-My art takes its form from the lines of life itself; the lines twist and change, extend and accumulate and drip and are heavy and coarse, sometimes blunt, sometimes stupid, often tender and perhaps too often, sad, such as life itself.
+My art takes its form from the lines of life itself; the lines twist and change, extend and accumulate and drip, are heavy and coarse, sometimes blunt, sometimes stupid, often tender and, perhaps too often, sad, such as life itself.

-My superimposition of textures, images, graffiti, glazes, and washes of paint create a “visual threshold,” which allows the viewer to look at, as well as through, the painting.
-You are left with a palimpsest of preexisting stages.
+By superimposing textures, images, graffiti, glazes, and washes of paint, I create a “visual threshold” which allows the viewer to look at, as well as through, the painting.
+You are left with a palimpsest* of preexisting stages.

 Painting for me serves as a metaphor for the phenomenon of recollection.
 The way I paint simulates the process of remembering with all its layers and numerous textures.

-*something reused or altered, yet still bearing traces of the original.
+*something reused or altered, yet still bearing traces of the original